ibm-cloud-docs/vsrx/readiness_errors.md

 {: #error-1142}

 The vSRX includes duplicate IPs in the interface section of the vSRX config.
 Remove the duplicate IPs from the config and rerun.

+## Error 1143
+{: #error-1143}

+The gateway upgrade process failed with an unexpected exception.
+Contact IBM Support.

 ## Warning 1176
 {: #warning-1176}